Subshifts with sparse traces: Corollaries

-\begin{proof} As above, in all three cases of the classification theorem, applied to an almost minimal subsystem $Y$ of $X$, we can use zero-gluing to show that the projective subdynamics is uncountable: For finite and highway configurations, simply glue them to their horizontal translates.
-For blob fractals, take an $r_i$-blob for $r_i$ larger than the gluing radius, and the blob must extend to a finite point because we can legally glue it to the all-zero point. \end{proof}
+\begin{proof} As above, in all three cases of the classification theorem, applied to an almost minimal subsystem $Y$ of $X$, we can use zero-gluing to show that the trace is not sparse: For finite and highway configurations, simply glue them to their horizontal translates.
+For \froctals{}, take an $r_i$-\blab{} for $r_i$ larger than the gluing radius, and the \blab{} must extend to a finite point because we can legally zero-glue it to the all-zero point. \end{proof}